mohammadbashiri/mohammadbashiri.github.io-old/_posts/2018-08-30-non-invasive-deep-brain-stimulation-project.markdown

 which was also part of this project (but not covered here), a different script could be used to visualize the distribution.

-A a summary, the main focus of this repository is two-fold:
+A a summary, the main focus of this project (and the codes) is two-fold:
 - Visualization of E-field distribution either generated from FEA or an analytical solution
 - Testing the response of different neuron models at different locations within the E-field distribution